codescrum/bitmask-set-jsbi-js/README.md

-# Bitmask Field
+# Bitmask Set

-Bitmask Field allows you to define a closed field of bitmasks, all of which represent the selection of elements across an array of defined elements.
+Bitmask Set allows you to define a closed set of bitmasks, all of which represent the selection of elements across an array of defined elements.

 By manipulating the bitmasks you can quickly optimize typical multiple-selection